ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 ### Interface

-The table consists of the following columns:
+The navigator consists of the following columns:

 - **Customer** - The customer whose data is accessible to the user.
 - **User** - The user account to whom the access is granted.